 3. P Endorsement

 A P endorsement is a passenger vehicle endorsement that allows a driver to operate a vehicle or bus that seats a specific number of people.
-The precise number of passengers that can be transported depends on state specifications.
-Training covers steps such as pre- and post-trip vehicle inspection, vehicle loading, and safety practices.
-To obtain a P endorsement, drivers need to pass a written and a road test.
+The precise number of passengers you can carry depends on state specifications.

 4. S Endorsement

-School bus drivers need an S endorsement, which is a school bus transport endorsement.
-These drivers receive training on safely boarding and exiting children from the bus, as well as on managing student riders.
-In addition to fulfilling the requirements for a P endorsement, drivers need to pass a federal background check.
+While a P endorsement allows you to carry passengers, school bus drivers need a specific school bus transport endorsement called an S endorsement.
+This endorsement requires receiving training on safely boarding and exiting children from the bus, as well as on managing student riders.
+In addition to fulfilling the requirements for a P endorsement, you will need to pass a federal background check.

 5. T Endorsement

-A T endorsement, also called a double and triple endorsement, allows drivers to tow double or triple trailers.
-Because this type of vehicle has multiple segments and is more prone to roll-overs, drivers receive training on safe hauling.
-Individuals need to pass a written test to receive this endorsement.
-Some states prohibit hauling double or triple trailers, so it is important to make sure your state allows this type of practice.
+A T endorsement, also called a double and triple endorsement, allows you to tow double or triple trailers.
+Because this type of vehicle has multiple segments and is more prone to rollovers, you will need to receive training on safe hauling.
+Then, you will need to pass a written exam.
+Some states prohibit hauling double or triple trailers, so it is important to review your own state’s laws.

 6. X Endorsement

-An X endorsement is a combination endorsement that permits drivers to transport hazardous materials in tanker vehicles.
-Because hazardous materials are often carried in tank trucks, this endorsement can provide greater flexibility for drivers.
-Like the other endorsements, drivers need to pass a written test.
+An X endorsement is a combination endorsement that permits you to transport hazardous materials in tanker vehicles.
+Because so many hazardous materials are carried in tank trucks, this endorsement can give you a little more flexibility to take on more jobs.
+Like the other endorsements, you will need to pass a written test.

 CDL Classes

-CDLs are categorized into three classes: Class A, Class B, and Class C. These classes determine which types of CDL endorsements a driver may attain.
+In addition to choosing the right CDL endorsements for your career, you will want to choose the right CDL class.
+CDLs are categorized into three classes: Class A, Class B, and Class C. These classes determine which types of CDL endorsements you can earn.

-Class A commercial driver’s licenses are for those who drive tractor-trailers and flatbeds, livestock carriers, tank vehicles, truck and trailer combinations, tractor-trailer buses, and semi-trucks with a flatbed trailer.
+Class A CDLs are for those who drive tractor trailers and flatbeds, livestock carriers, tank vehicles, truck and trailer combinations, tractor-trailer buses, and semitrucks with a flatbed trailer.
 Class A CDL holders can receive any of the endorsements.

-A Class C CDL allows drivers to drive small trucks equipped to transport hazardous materials, passenger vans, and small trucks towing a trailer.
+Class C CDL holders can drive small trucks equipped to transport hazardous materials, passenger vans, and small trucks towing a trailer.
 Class C CDL holders can obtain only the H, P, and S endorsements.

 Take the Road Toward an Exciting Career

-If you are considering a career on the road, the Commercial Truck Driver Training Program at the Fortis Institute Scranton, PA campus provides classroom instruction and behind-the-wheel training to prepare you to apply for your commercial driver’s license.
+If you are considering a career on the road, the Commercial Truck Driver Training Program at the Scranton, Pennsylvania, campus of Fortis provides classroom instruction and behind-the-wheel training to prepare you to apply for your CDL.
 Our program is designed to equip you with the knowledge and skills you will need to establish yourself as a trusted, in-demand driver.

 Recommended Readings